aminchole/aminchole.github.io/index.md

 *In: Progress in biophysics and molecular biology}, volume={129}, pages={40--52}, year={2017}, publisher={Pergamon} }

-17. ***Bayés de Luna A, Martínez JP, Laguna P, Pueyo E. Sudden cardiac death and pump failure death prediction in chronic heart failure by combining ECG and clinical markers in an integrated risk model.***
+17. ***Bay&eacutes de Luna A, Martínez JP, Laguna P, Pueyo E. Sudden cardiac death and pump failure death prediction in chronic heart failure by combining ECG and clinical markers in an integrated risk model.***
 <br>
 Ramírez, J and Orini, M and Minchol&eacute;, A and Monasterio, V and Cygankiewicz, I}
 <br>